-For our partner companies, we develop projects that contribute to the goal of achieving a sustainable animal protein chain.
+For and by our partner companies, we develop projects that contribute to the goal of achieving a sustainable animal protein chain.
 The focus here is on health, technology and the use of new raw materials.

 Feed Design Lab participates actively in research such as the PPP Circular Bio-economy and a project with the application of algae in animal feed.
 We are also interested in new raw materials such as insects.